pitylee/test-assignment/README.md

 You can also run `docker-compose run --rm --service-ports frontend npm run hot` after you ran the above and have the frontend setup, if you want to make changes to the project.

-It is possible running eslint with `docker-compose run --rm --service-ports frontend npm run eslint`.
+It is possible running eslint with `docker-compose run --rm frontend npm run eslint`.

+***!Note:** It is a must that you run either with npm run hot or without so that files get compiled to your env!*

+<span style="color:red;font-style:italic;">**!Important:**</span>
+*Always provide --rm and --service-ports so that the temporary frontend container will be removed and it can communicate through service ports!*

 ## PHPMyAdmin